Kristina456/github-repository-search/README.md

-# GitHub-repositories-search
+# GitHub-repository-search

-GitHub repositories search engine
+GitHub repository search engine

 ## Project is created with: